razeware/einstein/readme.md

 ```

 ```
-//Empty: Element to fill up empty squares at the end of a row
+Empty: Element to fill up empty squares at the end of a row

 {
   "elementClass": "empty",